-USask College of Agriculture and Bioresources receives $13.7 for agricultural research
+USask College of Agriculture and Bioresources receives $13.7 million for agricultural research

 Researchers in the University of Saskatchewan (USask) College of Agriculture and Bioresources have received more than $8.9 million from Saskatchewan’s Agriculture Development Fund (ADF) and more than $4.7 million from industry co-funders for crop and livestock research.